-Perl is a general-purpose, interpreted, dynamic programming language originally created by a Larry Wall in 1987.
+Perl is a general-purpose, interpreted, dynamic programming language originally created by Larry Wall in 1987.
 Initially, it was created to be a general-purpose Unix scripting language to make report processing easier and faster.
 Perl stands for Practical Extraction and Report Language.
 It runs on a variety of platforms like Windows, Mac and various versions of Unix.

-Ruby is object-oriented, reflective, dynamic, general-purpose programming language designed and developed during the 1990s by Yukihiro Matsumoto in Japan.
+Ruby is an object-oriented, reflective, dynamic, general-purpose programming language designed and developed during the 1990s by Yukihiro Matsumoto in Japan.

 Perl language borrows its features from programming languages like C, Shell script, AWK, and sed.
 It is multi-paradigm, functional, imperative, object-oriented, procedural, and event-driven.

-Ruby takes the concept of Object Oriented Programming to its limits.
-In Ruby, everything is an object including global variables.
-Classes and modules are objects and functions and operators are the methods of objects.
-Thus, Ruby becomes more powerful when combined with Functional programming and use of lambdas.
+Ruby takes the concept of Object-Oriented Programming to its limits.
+In Ruby, everything is an object, including global variables.
+Classes and modules are objects, and functions and operators are the methods of objects.
+Thus, Ruby becomes more powerful when combined with Functional programming and the use of lambdas.

 Perl is a very stable and cross-platform programming language.
 It works efficiently with markup languages like HTML, XML etc. It is open-source software, licensed under GNU General Public License (GPL).

 Languages like C++, Java, and Perl highly influence Ruby being Object Oriented.
 It is highly preferred for web development and functional programming, which was the focussed area by the Ruby community from the get-go.
 Ruby has become much more diverse since its inception, but it has not yet reached the level of diversity that Perl has.

-Although Perl is an older language it is a very solid language which works well in web development.
+Although Perl is an older language, it is a very solid language that works well in web development.
 Perl is savvy by design.
-During its initial phase, when it was being introduced in the 1980s, it was highly popular and there were multiple reasons behind it.
-During those times, C being a low-level language took multiple lines of code for even the simplest of processes.
-Also, Perl was portable unlike C. Thus, Perl became a huge hit in the 1990s and became the first choice for web-based business during the e-commerce rise.
+When it was being introduced in the 1980s, it was highly popular during its initial phase, and there were multiple reasons behind it.
+C is a low-level language that took multiple lines of code for even the simplest of processes during those times.
+Also, Perl was portable, unlike C. Thus, Perl became a huge hit in the 1990s and became the first choice for web-based business during the e-commerce rise.